 The fruit was sourced from many of the best blocks of Syrah and Grenache from Ray Teldeschi Vineyards in the Dry Creek Valley, and Atoosa’s Vineyard in the Russian River Valley.
 Yields were maintained at lower levels for increased quality, ranging from 1.5 to 2.5 tons/acre.

 Grapes were picked in the darkness of the early morning hours, and immediately subjected to rigorous hand sorting and refinement process.
 The whole berries were gently delivered to tank.
 Cold soaks lasted five to seven days, and fermentations were managed via a combination of delestage and pumpovers.
-Extended maceration ranging from three to four weeks fine-tuned tannin profiles, allowing perfect mouth feel and wine complexity.
-The wine was aged 20 months in 100% French oak, 35% of which was new.
+Extended maceration ranging from three to four weeks fine-tuned our tannin profiles, allowing us to perfect mouth feel and wine complexity.
+The wine was aged 15 months in 100% French oak, 35% of which was new.

 Winemaker Tasting Notes

 The 2012 Cosa Obra Proprietary Red offers a heady nose of blackberry, blueberry, black pepper and a hint of earth, reminiscent of Northern Rhône.
 Impressively rich yet balanced and structured, this wine showcases intense dark and red fruit with a long finish of berries and spice.

 Appellation: Sonoma County

 Vineyards: 66% Ray Teldeschi (Dry Creek), 33% Atoosa’s Vineyard (Russian River Valley)

 Aging: 15 Months in 100% French Oak, 35% New